DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 ## Deriving Keys from Passphrases

-PBKDF2 refers to Password-Based Key Derivation Function 2.
-This is a standard described in RFC2898.
+[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) refers to Password-Based Key Derivation Function 2.
+This is a standard described officially in [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
 It allows the derivation of a cryptographically strong key from a text password.

 This custom policy can derive a key and IV from a passphrase using PBKDF2.

-PBKDF2 requires a passphrase, a salt, and a number of iterations.
+PBKDF2 requires a passphrase, a salt, a key strength, and a number of iterations.
 When configuring this policy to use PBKDF2, you must specify a passphrase.
-You may explicitly specify a salt and a number of iterations.
-The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs" and 128001 respectively when they are not specified.
+You may explicitly specify a salt, a desired output key strength in bits, and a number of iterations.
+The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs", 128, and 128001, respectively, when they are not specified.

 ## Example: Basic Encryption with a Passphrase, and Numerous Defaults